 Plank Wall, Step 6: Once all of the planks are up, nail a 1×4 over each end.
 We later put a small molding piece along each of the 1x4s to completely hide the plank ends on the sides.

 Plank Wall, Step 7: To run the cords straight down from the TV, drill a hole at the back of the mantel top using a hole saw drill bit.

 Part 3: Adding Paint and Stone

-We painted two coats on all of the places on the fireplace with the Pure White that wouldn't be covered with stone.
+Paint and Stone, Step 1: Paint two coats of the white (or whatever color you choose) on all of the places on the fireplace that won’t be covered with stone.

-I numbered the ends of the AirStone blocks so that I could put them back together later.
+Hint: As you are fitting the stones, number the ends of the AirStone blocks so that you can put them back together later.

-I chose to whitewash the hearth AirStone in the garage and attach them later so that I wouldn’t have to worry about getting whitewash on our floor.
+I chose to whitewash the hearth AirStone in the garage so that I wouldn’t have to worry about getting whitewash on our carpet.